Financial-Times/ft-origami/docs/component-spec/modules.md

 The module *must not* be added to the NPM registry and the module's documentation *should* advise developers to install by using a tagged tarball (links to which are available from the module's GitHub repo's 'releases' tab).

-## Module subdependencies
+## Module dependencies

-Modules *should* have as few sub-dependencies as possible.
+Modules *should* have as few dependencies as possible.
 Where the dependency is required to test the module or view the examples, but not to use it, it should be listed in `devDependencies` not in `dependencies`.

 If any feature of a dependency's sub-dependencies are used directly then that sub-dependency *must* also be added as a direct dependency e.g. if your module has `o-typography` as a dependency but makes use of `oFontsInclude()` in its stylesheets then `o-fonts` must also be added as a dependency.